astrofra/ggj2012-jurasnake-park/README.md

 #  GGJ2012 Jurasnake Park

-_A 2 players game made for the Global Game Jam 2012, Isart Digital, Paris._
+:joystick: _A 2 players game made for the Global Game Jam 2012, Isart Digital, Paris._

 The game is implemented in [Squirrel](https://github.com/albertodemichelis/squirrel), based on [GameStart3D](https://www.youtube.com/@GameStart3D/videos).
 It was created during the Global Game Jam 2012, where the theme was `Ouroboros`.